-Yes, Nehemiah rebuilt the Temple wall circa 408 BC – the very one that stood in Jerusalem during the time of Christ.
-Later, Roman Generals Titus and Vespasian destroyed it along with the Ark during the siege of AD 67 -70.
+Yes, Nehemiah rebuilt the city wall circa 408 BC – the very one that stood in Jerusalem during the time of Christ.
+Later, Roman Generals Titus and Vespasian destroyed the Temple in the city during the siege of AD 67 -70.

 I am yet to read of any man that understands foreign policy, diplomacy and large project management better than Nehemiah.
 In this piece, I explain thus:

 If Nehemiah had used any timber that was different from timber from the king’s forest, he would have failed.
 Understanding the situation in the region, and asking for the king’s timber was the reason he executed within 52 days.
 You must have the capabilities to decipher the most important component to have a successful project.
 And you must make sure you have that component.

 Simply, any project that received timber supplies from the king’s forest was as good as executed.
 And only the most important projects qualified.
 As the aides shipped the timber, the guards would follow, making sure that none was wasted.
 Another set of guards would monitor compliance.

 When I teach in Christian masterclass, I have called this The Nehemiah Xfactor on Project Management.
 It simply implies: know the most important resource to ensure that a project succeeds.
 For Nehemiah, it was to get the timber from the king’s forest.
 I enjoyed the Quality & Asset Management lecture by Tekedia Mini-MBA faculty, Michael Odigie.
 In his Tekedia Live session, he used the word “critical” many times, as he explained reliability, quality, project execution, etc. You must understand the “criticality” of the components in your project map.